cyberpython/hydra/README.md

 TODO
 ----

-Implement the following modules:
+- Implement the following modules:
-- `hydra_web`: Module that provides REST and websocket sinks and sources.
+  + `hydra_websocket`: Module that provides REST and websocket sinks and sources.
-- `hydra_gui_qt5`: Module that provides GUI components for QT5 (Python for QT).
+  + `hydra_gui_qt5`: Module that provides GUI components for QT5 (Python for QT).
+- Add a REST client node implementation based on the `requests` module.

 Requirements
 ------------

-Python 3.x
+- Python 3.x
+- Flask (for hydra-rest)

 License